• nuzzle •

-Notes: Today's Good Word is a common one but interesting for its origin (see Word History).
-It is a distant relative of nozzle—both are descendants of nose, but today it behaves like a regular Germanic word (not borrowed from Latin).
+Notes: Today's Good Word is a common one though interesting for its origin (see Word History).
+It is a distant relative of nozzle—both are descendants of nose, which is a regular Germanic word (not borrowed from Latin).
 Someone who nuzzles is a nuzzler; the process is nuzzling.

-Word History: Today's Good Word is a combination of nose + the old suffix -le, sometimes spelled -el.
-It originally referred to animals rooting in the ground with their noses, then came to refer to humans rooting around where humans root around with their noses.
+Word History: Today's Good Word is a combination of nose + the old suffix -le.
 The suffix -le ages ago was added to nouns to make them into verbs and to verbs to make them "frequentative", referring to repeated action.
 We find remnants of it in verbs like dazzle, crackle, sparkle, and topple—all from recognizable roots.
+It was also added to nouns and verbs to make them into nouns referring to tools or other instruments: nozzle, treadle, handle.
 Nose has changed little over the past five millennia.
-We find nos in Russian, nez in French from Latin nasus, Hindi naka.
-(Today we express our gratitude for Kathleen McCune's nose for Good Words like this one, which she suggested for our series.)
+We find nos in Russian, nez in French from Latin nasus, and Hindi naka.
+(Today we express our gratitude to Kathleen McCune for her keen nose for Good Words like this one.)

 Come visit our website at <https://www.alphadictionary.com> for more Good Words and other language resources!